-- Like caches: TLBs also have ABCs - Capacity - Associativity (At least 4-way associative, fully-associative common) - What does it mean for a TLB to have a block size of two? - Two consecutive VPs share a single tag - Like caches: there can be L2 TLBs - Example: AMD Opteron - 32-entry fully-assoc.
-TLBs, 512-entry 4-way L2 TLB (insn & data) - 4KB pages, 48-bit virtual addresses, four-level page table - Rule of thumb: TLB should "cover" L2 contents - In other words: (#PTEs in TLB) page size ≥ L2 size
+- Like caches: TLBs also have ABCs - Capacity - Associativity (At least 4-way associative, fully-associative common) - What does it mean for a TLB to have a block size of two? - Two consecutive VPs share a single tag - Like caches: there can be second-level TLBs - Example: AMD Opteron - 32-entry fully-assoc.
+TLBs, 512-entry 4-way L2 TLB (insn & data) - 4KB pages, 48-bit virtual addresses, four-level page table - Rule of thumb: TLB should "cover" size of on-chip caches - In other words: (#PTEs in TLB) page size ≥ cache size - Why?

-• Why?
 Consider relative miss latency in each...
-CIS 501 (Martin): Virtual Memory